 New work should blend well with its surroundings.
 Care should be given to:

-Before you apply for planning permission, it's a good idea to have a discussion with a planning officer are recommended.
+Before you apply for planning permission, it's a good idea to have a discussion with a planning officer.
+Please see Preliminary Enquiry Advice for more information.
 Often a full application (rather than an outline application) will be needed - as it's the details that are important.

 Planning permission